MarcMachaczek/FractonNQS/README.md

-# Gauge-equivariant Neural Quantum States
+# Neural Network Quantum States (NQS) for Fracton Models

+This is the code repository for the Master project titled "Neural Network Quantum States for Fracton Models".